“After Ang Probinsyano ,” Is the answer to the question of when we might finally meet her.

 Now the Butbut choose their ink.
 There are teenagers with doodles in traditional charcoal, like Deborah, and adults who prefer machines, straying away from the thorns.
 One of them carries a large snake tattoo on his forearm, patterned after a traditional Hispanic sign; he says it reminds him of his own culture.

-Grace herself carries a tattoo done by machine, from years ago when she was still carving her place in the new world of mambabatok.
+Grace herself carries a tattoo done by machine, from years ago when she was still carving her place in the new world of mambabatok .
 In some documentaries, she is seen sporting a shirt with Katribu’s name on it.
 Back in the city, Jean proudly wears three tattoos from Kalinga: from Grace, Whang-od, and Elyang.
 She says her arms belong to them, waiting for the day they are as full as the elders’.

-In the course of my research, I encountered a short documentary entitled Spirit of Asia: Discover the Legend of the Kalinga Tribal Tattoos.
+The rest are finding their footing in a modern space where tattoos have new life and more than one meaning; the rules have changed.
+In the course of my research, I encountered a short documentary entitled Spirit of Asia: Discover the Legend of the Kalinga Tribal Tattoos .
 In one scene, a tour guide jokingly explains the x-shaped tattoo, saying, “Kapag maraming ‘x’, maraming ex-boyfriend.”
 He laughs.
 The English-speaking narrator somberly translates: “For every x, it is one ex-girlfriend or boyfriend.
 If you have fifteen x’s, you had fifteen boyfriends.
 Sometimes the name of the ex-boyfriend can be found here, in letters.
 Then once you get married, it is the name of the husband.
 Maybe it is found here in your heart.”

 The camera pans to Whang-od, who is also laughing.